Shimer Great Books School: Campus

 Through May 2017, Shimer was located on the main campus of the Illinois Institute of Technology.
 IIT's 120 acre campus is at the intersection of 33rd and State Streets, about 3 mi south of the Chicago Loop, and borders the Bridgeport and Bronzeville neighborhoods of Chicago's Near South Side.
-In 1976 the American Institute of Architects named the IIT campus one of the 200 most significant works of architecture in the United States, and it was added to the National Register of Historic Places in 2005.

 Shimer occupied 17000 sqft on two floors of the former Institute of Gas Technology complex.
-The complex, designed by Ludwig Mies van der Rohe, consists of four buildings (the southernmost formerly hosting the first industrial nuclear reactor in the U.S.) The college has access to the Paul V. Galvin Library, IIT's main research library, and Shimer's collection of 15,000 books has also been housed in the Galvin Library since the school relocated from Waukegan.
+The complex, designed by Ludwig Mies van der Rohe, consists of four buildings (the southernmost formerly hosting the first industrial nuclear reactor in the U.S.) The college had access to the Paul V. Galvin Library, IIT's main research library, and Shimer's collection of 15,000 books were also housed in the Galvin Library since the school relocated from Waukegan.

 As of June 1, 2017, the Shimer School of Great Books of North Central College is located on the campus of North Central in Naperville, Illinois.